Home Compare MBG.DE vs TSLA

 Mercedes-Benz Group vs Tesla: Which Stock Looks Stronger in 2026?

 Mercedes-Benz holds the cleaner structural position, with the lead spread across valuation and stability.
-Tesla still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
+Tesla still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON